refinedev/refine/documentation/blog/2023-10-23-js-substring.md

 ### JavaScript `substring()` vs `slice()`

-`String.prototype.substring()` and `String.prototype.slice()` both implement string extraction almost indentically.
+`String.prototype.substring()` and `String.prototype.slice()` both implement string extraction almost identically.
 However, there are some subtle differences in their implementations.

 For example, swapping of arguments -- which we saw above in `substring()` -- doesn't take place in `slice()` when `startIndex > endIndex`: